ronega/STAT254-project/README.md

     └── summary.csv
 ```

+Folder `catboost` devoted to all experiments with catboost library.
+In folder `data/full` you can find the data I used for training.
+Each folder in `weights` corresponds to trained models.
 Other weights could be sent upon request due to its large memory size.

 # Example